Hunting in Land Between The Lakes

 You can download the latest Land Between The Lakes Hunt Area Map Book here.

 For more information on hunting at Land Between the Lakes call (270) 924-2065 or email email@example.com.

 Find A Place To Stay While Hunting in LBL

 Land Between The Lakes offers developed campgrounds but most of them may be closed during the hunting season.
-You can find affordable hotels and motels as well as resorts, bed and breakfasts and vacation rentals by owner near the entrances of Land Between The Lakes.
+You can find affordable hotels and motels as well as resorts and vacation rentals by owner near the entrances of Land Between The Lakes.
 Check out these Lodging options to find a place to crash for the night (or two!) on your next LBL hunting trip.